TomMunoz3772/electroacPy/docs/02-ab-monopoles.md

 where $r$ is the distance from the monopole, $k=\frac{2\pi f}{c}$ the wavenumber, $\rho$ the density of propagation medium, $c$ the speed of sound in said medium, and $Q$ the volume velocity.
 Using a point source is practical when solving problems that are not specifically source related, such as the acoustic of a room.

 ## Implementation
-A monopole study uses the following syntax:
+Monopole studies use the following syntax:

 ```python
 system.study_acousticPointSource("monopole",         # reference